Marvin's Corner Lunch Diner: Description and history

-The Corner Lunch is located in southern Worcester, at the corner of Lamartine and Lafayette Streets, just east of Quinsigamond Avenue.
+The Marvin's Corner Lunch Diner is located in southern Worcester, at the corner of Lamartine and Lafayette Streets, just east of Quinsigamond Avenue.
 It is a single-story sectional steel frame structure, whose exterior is clad in steel with green enamel bands.
 It is nine bays wide and five deep, with a rounded section at its southeast corner.
 An entrance vestibule projects from the front facade, with green panels set in steel framing.
 The interior has a replacement plastic laminate counter, with a central staff access section, and fifteen counter seats mounted on steel columns.
 Booths line the front wall, and there is banquette seating along the south side.